Agile-IoT/agile-cpp/Readme.md

 ## AGILE IDM Entity Storage

-Uses a leveldb key-value database to store information about the different types of entities (users, clients, sensors...).
+Uses a leveldb key-value database to store information about the different types of entities (users, clients, sensors...) and handle them in AGILE Identity Management.
 Both key and value are stored in JSON format, being the key formed by a type (e.g., "/sensor") and an ID (e.g., "323").
-The code can be found in directory **org.eclipse.agail.test**.
+The code can be found in directory **org.eclipse.agail.IdmEntityStorage**.

 ## AGILE C++ example tests